 After a couple of weeks in Samos our summer vacation was over and we had to return back to Washington D.C.
 I drove Alice, early in the morning, to the airport where she boarded the plane to Athens and then to D.C. via Paris.
 I was going to sail Thetis to Leros where she will winter at the Agmar Marine Partheni shipyard.
 After leaving Alice, as it was too early yet to return the rented car, I drove to the marina where I stowed food supplies and my clothes, topped the water tanks, and lowered the dinghy from the deck into the water.
 There was hardly any water pressure to really wash the deck.
 I then drove to the Aramis office in Pythagorio and returned the car.
 They graciously drove me back to the marina.

 I cast off from the Pythagorio marina, without any problems, at 0935.
 After clearing the harbor I stopped the boat and washed her dirty deck and cockpit with many buckets of sea water.
 There was hardly any wind, just a SSW breeze of 3-8 knots.
 We motored for 16.7 M to Agathonisi.
 The visibility was bad.

 I anchored at 1310 in Gaidourávlako [37° 27.2' N 26° 57.7' E] in 5 m depth.
-This is a very pleasant cove, not too far from the harbor yet it usually free of other boats.
+This is a very pleasant cove, not too far from the harbor yet it is usually free of other boats.
 Thetis was all by her self.
 I swam and checked the anchor.
 I later took a nap under the tent.

 The evening was lovely.
 The wind was still low but from every direction, the sea, however, was flat.
 For super I made pasta with tuna.
 It was a wonderful night with the full moon.
 After eating I spent over 2 hours in the cockpit doing nothing but listening to music and enjoying the moonlit sea.
-It is good to be in the boat and alone for a while.
+It was good to be in the boat and alone for a while.